apache/hudi/website/docs/sql_queries.md

 via two connectors - Hive connector and Hudi connector (Presto version 0.275 onwards).
 Both connectors currently support snapshot queries on
 COPY_ON_WRITE tables and snapshot and read optimized queries on MERGE_ON_READ Hudi tables.

-Since PrestoDB-Hudi integration has evolved over time, the installation instructions for PrestoDB would vary based on versions.
+Since Presto-Hudi integration has evolved over time, the installation instructions for PrestoDB would vary based on versions.
 Please check the below table for query types supported and installation instructions.

 | **PrestoDB Version** | **Installation description** | **Query types supported** |
 |----------------------|------------------------------|---------------------------|